 How To Stop Throwing Food Out Of The Fridge: Jamie Oliver’s Tips

-British chef Jamie Oliver and his team explain how to buy, store, and prepare food without throwing anything away.
-It will save you time, money, and help the planet a little.
+British chef Jamie Oliver and his team explain how to shop for, prepare, and store food without wasting anything.
+You'll save time, money, and help the environment a little bit.
 Read on.

 1. Consider the features of the refrigerator